CivicActions/ssp-toolkit/docs/controls/CM.md

 Website content is backed up daily by the AWS Managed Cloud hosting system, which is configured to take daily database snapshots

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: hardware components inventory updates.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: components inventory updates.